-Add herbs, peppers, celery and scallion, Pulse to combine.
+Add herbs, peppers, celery, and scallion, and any other optional ingredients, pulse to combine.

 Serve with sauce of your choice.
 I recommend, seasoned mayo with garlic hot sauce and herbs or homemade tartar sauce.

 Remember to share your photos of your low carb crab cakes with us on Instagram and Facebook @foxhillkitchens.

 Delicious and simple keto, low carb whipped cream.
 This recipe is one of my family’s go-to’s!
 We use it with anything that we can…in coffee, on top of keto French toast or low carb pancakes, with berries, with keto desserts, or by itself to satisfy the need for something light and creamy.

 Bread pudding is a simple and delicious treat, and when made with pumpkin and all the cozy spices of fall, it carries the nostalgia of hot tea, fuzzy blankets, and crisp mornings.
 This pudding is rich and heavenly and can be served any way you like.